-Upon completing this work in June 2011, the NWMO and the contractor that conducted the work presented findings of the screening to Council.
+Upon completing the initial screening in October 2011, the NWMO and the contractor that conducted the work presented findings of the screening to Council.
 Copies of the final report (summary version, as well as detailed report) were also provided.
-The report's findings indicated that "the review of readily available information and application of the five initial screening criteria did not identify obvious conditions that would exclude the Township of Hornepayne from further consideration in the site selection process."
+The report's findings indicated that "the review of readily available information and application of the five initial screening criteria did not identify obvious conditions that would exclude the Municipality of Wawa from further consideration in the site selection process."

-At the invitation of Council, in June 2011 the NWMO convened an open house in Hornepayne to share initial screening results and information about the project and site selection process.
-Individuals and groups who met with the NWMO during this event included Town Council and staff, students, representatives from the business community, seniors, and emergency and health-care first responders.
+At the invitation of Council, in October 2011 the NWMO convened an open house in Wawa to review initial screening results and share information about the project and site selection process.
+Individuals and groups who met with the NWMO during this event included Municipal Council and staff, students, representatives from the business community, seniors, camp operators, hunters and anglers, health-care and emergency first responders, and representatives of First Nations communities.

-The Township has actively pursued learning opportunities to become better informed about the project and nuclear waste management in general.
-To make information about the project and the site selection process readily available to community members, Council asked the NWMO to set up an information kiosk about the APM project at the municipal office.
+The Municipality has actively pursued learning opportunities to become better informed about the project and nuclear waste management in general.
+To make information about the project and the site selection process readily available to community members, Council asked the NWMO to set up an information kiosk about the APM Project at the municipal office.